16aburnett/AmyScript/README.md

 Running An AmyAssembly Program
 ==============================
 AmyAssembly is an interpreted language.

+First navigate to the amyAssemblyInterpreter directory.
 You can write your code in a file and use the below command to execute it (or use the AmyAssembly generated from the AmyScript compiler).
 This implementation is written in python 3.8 so make sure you use python 3.8 or higher to run the interpreter.
 Documentation coming soon.
 ```